 Temporary Event Notice

-- Regulated entertainment: plays, films, recorded music, indoor sporting events, live music, boxing or wrestling entertainment, and performance of dance
+- regulated entertainment: plays, films, recorded music, indoor sporting events, live music, boxing or wrestling entertainment, and performance of dance

-- Late night refreshment: provision of hot food and/or hot drinks between 11pm and 5am
+- late night refreshment: provision of hot food and/or hot drinks between 11pm and 5am

-- Sale by retail of alcohol
+- sale by retail of alcohol to the public

-- Supply of alcohol by or on behalf of a club to a member, or to the order of a member
+- supply of alcohol by or on behalf of a club to a member, or to the order of a member

-Types of Temporary Event Notices
+Types of TENs

-- Standard Temporary Event Notices: notices which are served at least 10 clear working days before the event (not including the day that the notice is served or the day of the event).
+These are notices which are served at least 10 clear working days before the event (this doesn’t include the day that the notice is served or the day of the event)

-- Late Temporary Event Notices: have been introduced for event organisers to serve less notice than standard TENs in exceptional circumstances, by providing between 5 and 9 clear working days' notice (not including the day that the notice is served or the day of the event).
-For example, if you have an event on Saturday 14 October, the latest a late TEN can be submitted is Friday 7 October to give 5 clear working days to process the application.
-If there is a Bank Holiday within those 5 working days, then the application needs to be submitted earlier.
+For example, if you have an event on Saturday 14 October, the latest a late TEN can be submitted is Friday 7 October as this would give 5 clear working days to process the TEN.
+If there is a bank holiday within those 5 working days, then the TEN application needs to be submitted earlier.

 Event name | Event date(s) | Apply for a TEN by |